Cushychicken/cushychicken.github.io/_posts/2015-08-05-nand-pt5-how-nand-breaks.md

 ## Further Reading
 Though not directly related to the topic at hand, I highly recommend checking out [DRAMExchange](http://www.dramexchange.com), a stock exchange type site that tracks the market prices sfor semiconductor memory.
 It really serves to highlight how standardization has commoditized semiconductor memory.

-For a more complete overview of how NAND breaks, I would recommend the following presentation, ["The Inconvenient Truths of NAND Flash"](https://www.micron.com/~/media/Documents/Products/Presentation/flash_mem_summit_jcooke_inconvenient_truths_nand.pdf), written by Jim Cooke from Micron Technology.
+For a more complete overview of how NAND breaks, I would recommend the following presentation, ["The Inconvenient Truths of NAND Flash"](/assets/cooke_inconvenient_truths.pdf), written by Jim Cooke from Micron Technology.
 It's an excellent summary of NAND failure modes, as well as a small preview into our next post.

+(**_Edit:_** A few people on HN were kind enough to point out that the "Inconvenient Truths" link was broken; I dug up a local copy and uploaded it to this site since I couldn't find one floating around on the web!
+Let me know if the link is broken.)